 This positive habit will help to attract success.

 You were born to win, but to be a winner, you must plan to win, prepare to win and EXPECT to win ― Zig Ziglar

-Number 5 is also a mindset.
+This is a mindset.

-Science tells us the power of expectancy is evident in the placebo effect, for example.
 It is seen in personal bests of weightlifters, in people mimicking their avatars, and even with wine tasting.

 Remember…Jedi Master Yoda’s reply “that…is why you fail” to Luke Skywalker’s exclamation: “I don’t believe it!” in the Empire Strikes Back.

 The book offers a captivating look at the frontiers of expectations research.
+See it here.